 In addition, a period of non-weightbearing also helps reduce swelling, which is common after foot or ankle surgery.
 Keeping swelling down will help tissues heal more quickly, and sometimes elevation helps control pain.

 How will I get around?

-If your foot and ankle orthopaedic surgeon has said that avoiding any weight on your foot is essential to healing, there are several options to consider for maintaining mobility.
+If your foot and ankle orthopaedic surgeon has said that avoiding any weight on your foot is essential to healing, there are several options to consider.

 The American Orthopaedic Foot & Ankle Society (AOFAS) offers information on this site as an educational service.
 The content of FootCareMD, including text, images, and graphics, is for informational purposes only.
 The content is not intended to substitute